jayahariv/work/README.md

 # work [inactive]
 This app is to make a one stop shop for all important tools in office.

-NB: Its primarily building to make myself more productive.
+NB: It's primarily building to make myself more productive.

 ## Goal
 - make myself more productive by single app